WasmEdge/WasmEdge/docs/book/en/src/embed/go/ref.md

     // The last parameter can be 0 if developers do not need the cost measuring. func_add := wasmedge.NewFunction(functype, host_add, nil, 0)

-    // If the function object is not added into an import object object, it should be released. func_add.Release()
+    // If the function object is not added into an module instance object, it should be released. func_add.Release()
     functype.Release()
     ```

-2. Import object object
+2. Construct a module instance with host instances

-    The `ImportObject` object holds an exporting module name and the instances.
-Developers can add the `Function`, `Memory`, `Table`, and `Global` instances with their exporting names.
+    Besides creating a `Module` instance by registering or instantiating a WASM module, developers can create a `Module` instance with a module name and add the `Function`, `Memory`, `Table`, and `Global` instances into it with their exporting names.

     ```go
     // Host function body definition.
     func host_add(data interface{}, mem *wasmedge.Memory, params []interface{}) ([]interface{}, wasmedge.Result) {
       // add: i32, i32 -> i32
       res := params[0].(int32) + params[1].(int32)

       // Set the returns
       returns := make([]interface{}, 1)
       returns[0] = res

       // Return
       return returns, wasmedge.Result_Success
     }

-    // Create the import object with the module name "module". impobj := wasmedge.NewImportObject("module")
+    // Create a module instance with the module name "module". mod := wasmedge.NewModule("module")

-    // Create and add a function instance into the import object with export name "add". functype := wasmedge.NewFunctionType(
+    // Create and add a function instance into the module instance with export name "add". functype := wasmedge.NewFunctionType(
       []wasmedge.ValType{wasmedge.ValType_I32, wasmedge.ValType_I32},
       []wasmedge.ValType{wasmedge.ValType_I32},
     )
     hostfunc := wasmedge.NewFunction(functype, host_add, nil, 0)
     functype.Release()
-    impobj.AddFunction("add", hostfunc)
+    mod.AddFunction("add", hostfunc)

-    // Create and add a table instance into the import object with export name "table". tabtype := wasmedge.NewTableType(wasmedge.RefType_FuncRef ,wasmedge.NewLimitWithMax(10, 20))
+    // Create and add a table instance into the module instance with export name "table". tabtype := wasmedge.NewTableType(wasmedge.RefType_FuncRef ,wasmedge.NewLimitWithMax(10, 20))
     hosttab := wasmedge.NewTable(tabtype)
     tabtype.Release()
-    impobj.AddTable("table", hosttab)
+    mod.AddTable("table", hosttab)

-    // Create and add a memory instance into the import object with export name "memory". memtype := wasmedge.NewMemoryType(wasmedge.NewLimitWithMax(1, 2))
+    // Create and add a memory instance into the module instance with export name "memory". memtype := wasmedge.NewMemoryType(wasmedge.NewLimitWithMax(1, 2))
     hostmem := wasmedge.NewMemory(memtype)
     memtype.Release()
-    impobj.AddMemory("memory", hostmem)
+    mod.AddMemory("memory", hostmem)

-    // Create and add a global instance into the import object with export name "global". globtype := wasmedge.NewGlobalType(wasmedge.ValType_I32, wasmedge.ValMut_Var)
+    // Create and add a global instance into the module instance with export name "global". globtype := wasmedge.NewGlobalType(wasmedge.ValType_I32, wasmedge.ValMut_Var)
     hostglob := wasmedge.NewGlobal(globtype, uint32(666))
     globtype.Release()
-    impobj.AddGlobal("global", hostglob)
+    mod.AddGlobal("global", hostglob)

-    // The import objects should be released.
+    // The module instances should be released.
-    // Developers should __NOT__ release the instances added into the import object objects. impobj.Release()
+    // Developers should __NOT__ release the instances added into the module instance objects. mod.Release()
     ```

-3. Specified import object
+3. Specified module instance

-    `wasmedge.NewWasiImportObject()` API can create and initialize the `WASI` import object.
+    `wasmedge.NewWasiModule()` API can create and initialize the `WASI` module instance.
-    `wasmedge.NewWasmEdgeProcessImportObject()` API can create and initialize the `wasmedge_process` import object.
+    `wasmedge.NewWasmEdgeProcessModule()` API can create and initialize the `wasmedge_process` module instance.
-    Developers can create these import object objects and register them into the `Store` or `VM` objects rather than adjust the settings in the `Configure` objects.
+    Developers can create these module instance objects and register them into the `Store` or `VM` objects rather than adjust the settings in the `Configure` objects.

     ```go
-    wasiobj := wasmedge.NewWasiImportObject(
+    wasiobj := wasmedge.NewWasiModule(
       os.Args[1:],     // The args
       os.Environ(),    // The envs
       []string{".:."}, // The mapping preopens
     )
-    procobj := wasmedge.NewWasmEdgeProcessImportObject(
+    procobj := wasmedge.NewWasmEdgeProcessModule(
       []string{"ls", "echo"}, // The allowed commands
       false,                  // Not to allow all commands )

     // Register the WASI and WasmEdge_Process into the VM object.